- Marc Boglioli

 Allan Charles Dawson

-Allan Charles Dawson (Ph.D.
-McGill University) is Assistant Professor of Anthropology.
+Allan C. Dawson (Ph.D.
+McGill University) is Associate Professor of Anthropology.
 His research is concerned with issues of ethnicity and identity in West Africa and in the African Diaspora; ethnicity and globalization; identity and violence; religious innovation; chieftaincy; and traditional religious practice in the West African Sahel.
-His recently published edited volume “Shrines in Africa: History, Politics and Society” explores the place of these loci of religious practice in marking out the cultural and ethnic landscape in Africa.
-His research is also concerned with issues of Blackness and Afro-Brazilian identity within the context of the broader Black Atlantic world.
+Dawson also explores issues of Blackness and Afro-Brazilian identity within the context of the broader Black Atlantic world.
 Dawson has conducted extensive ethnographic research in Brazil, Ghana, Benin and Nigeria.

 Dr. Masucci’s (Ph.D.
 Southern Methodist University; Professor of Anthropology) research focus is in ancient land use and subsistence adaptations which encompasses her current work on ancient ceramic technology and trade.
 Her research is firmly rooted in primary archaeological field research.
 Through a series of external grants she has been able to establish a permanent field station in lowland, coastal Ecuador.
 Maria’s laboratory research focuses on the reconstruction of ancient ceramic technology utilizing petrographic thin section analysis of sediments and fired ceramics.
 She also collaborates with outside researchers who provide complementary data on elemental characterization of the same materials.
 Drew students are able to participate both in Ecuador and at Drew in an ongoing research effort which provides basic training in all major aspects of archaeological research including survey and excavation and special materials recovery and analysis (macrobotanical, microbotanical, carbonized remains, lithics and ceramics, etc…).
 This program also offers students an opportunity for cross cultural training.